 With the exponential growth in the usage of smartphones, the amount of data that gets generated is enormous because of the features that the smartphone promises.
 It is normal for any smartphone to run out of space when it I capable of doing things that were only meant for computers.
 If a smartphone runs out of space, it directly affects the performance of the system.
 Hence cloud has become an easy choice to store all your data.

 Most of Android phones will have the Google Drive app pre-installed or you can download it from the Playstore.
 If you are an iPhone user you can download the app from Appstore.

 - Open the Google Drive app and tap on Add + button

 - Tap on Upload, you can select the files that you want to upload

 - Files will be uploaded and will be shown under My Drive

-Now that you know how to sync Google Drive to computer and smartphone.
-When you sync computer or smartphone with Google Drive you have to keep this point in mind to avoid creating duplicates.
-You have a choice to select folders that needs to be synced with computer, so do not select the folders that contains the files copied from your phone.
+Now that you know how to sync Google Drive to your computer and smartphone.
+When you sync a computer or smartphone with Google Drive you have to keep this point in mind to avoid creating duplicates.
+You have a choice to select folders that need to be synced with the computer, so do not select the folders that contain the files copied from your phone.